 Tough cuts are hard to chew and may loosen the band around the molars.
 Besides, eating meat from a bone such as ribs or chicken breast is dangerous for your braces.
 You risk popping off a bracket.
 Instead, you can get lean, tender meat and cut it into small bite-sized pieces.
 It is also good to remove meat from the bone before eating.

 Eat Fruit Slices

 You should avoid eating hard fruits such as apples, especially at the start of your treatment.
 In addition, you should avoid carrots, sugarcanes, and any other hard fruit or vegetables.
 Alternatively, you can eat fruit slices.
 The primary aim of doing this is avoiding biting the hard fruits, which can easily pop a bracket that will make your teeth hurt.
-Besides, you can eat soft fruits such as bananas, grapes, mangos, among others.
+Besides, you can eat soft fruits such as bananas, grapes, mangoes, among others.
 Even though such fruits are most likely to leave pulp or strings on the brackets, you can easily clean the braces after eating.

 Follow Dietary Guidelines by Your Dentist

-When you first obtain braces in Calgary, a dentist will give you specific dietary instructions about what and what not to eat.
+When you first obtain braces in NE Calgary, a dentist will give you specific dietary instructions about what and what not to eat.
 You should not treat these instructions as just arbitrary rules.
 They are rules to help you in your healing process.
 Here, the major objective is to protect your teeth while at the same time achieving the desired teeth alignment.
 Therefore, take heed of the guidelines given by your dentist or orthodontist.